Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 ---

 ### Step 5: Document Your Progress
-1. Update your `README.md` file to include:
+1. Update your `MyREADME.md` file to include:
    - A summary of features implemented during Week 3.
    - Any feedback received and how it was applied.
-   - Goals for Week 4.

 2. Push your updated documentation to GitHub:
    ```bash